 Transition for Youth with Disabilities (Employment, Housing, Post Secondary, Rehabilitation Services) – Local

-The Mayor’s Office for People with Disabilities’ Youth Employment Programs are aimed a proactively combating the high unemployment rate of working-age Chicagoans with disabilities, which is approximately 65 percent, according recent U.S. Census Bureau statistics. http://www.cityofchicago.org/city/en/depts/mopd.
+The Mayor’s Office for People with Disabilities’ Youth Employment Programs is aimed a proactively combating the high unemployment rate of working-age Chicagoans with disabilities, which is approximately 65 percent, according to recent U.S. Census Bureau statistics. https://www.chicago.gov/city/en/depts/mopd.html .

 Illinois created DHS in 1997, to provide our state’s residents with streamlined access to integrated services, especially those who are striving to move from welfare to work and economic independence, and others who face multiple challenges to self-sufficiency.http://www.dhs.state.il.us/page.aspx?item=29727